 DOLLYWOOD: SEVIERVILLE INSIDER'S GUIDE

 Sevierville, Tennessee is Dolly Parton’s hometown and the superstar is celebrated throughout our Smoky Mountain community with murals, statues, singing competitions, shopping experiences, historic walking tours, and so much more.
 There’s no doubt that the admiration between our town and the living legend herself is mutual: Dollywood offers abundant proof.
-Named the #1 theme park in the U.S. by TripAdvisor in 2022, Dollywood features more than 50 thrilling rides, scrumptious fare, and stellar entertainment with Dolly’s love of her Tennessee Mountain Home woven through, starting with the park’s friendly, welcoming atmosphere.
+Consistently ranked by TripAdvisor as the top U.S. theme park (claiming the #1 position in 2022, 2024, and 2025), Dollywood features more than 50 thrilling rides, scrumptious fare, and stellar entertainment with Dolly’s love of her Tennessee Mountain Home woven throughout, starting with the park’s friendly, welcoming atmosphere.
 Here’s a closer look at Dollywood’s Sevierville connections as well as insider tips to help you make the most of your visit.

 Sevierville at Dollywood